Photo of Corazón taken at Return to Freedom's Lompoc, Calif., headquarters sanctuary by Lori Sortino.

 --What are the consequences for a BLM contractor if its employees violate humane-handling standards, like pushing horses too hard in the heat or extreme cold?

 --What documentation is provided to lawmakers and to the public about life-and-death decisions made during roundups?

 --What are the protocols for capturing a separated foal or an injured horse that escape the trap?

 --Why haven’t obvious changes, like flagging barbed wire during a roundup so that running wild horses will avoid it, been made?

 --How can outside voices with ideas for improving the document engage the agency in positive dialogue?

 The CAWP is a good idea.
-But it is of no value if it is not followed or improved upon as new lessons or techniques in low-stress handling of stock are learned but not applied, and not applied rigorously and seriously.
+But it is of no value if it is not followed or improved upon as new lessons or techniques in low-stress handling of stock are learned but not applied, if the public does not have meaningful input, and if it is not applied rigorously and seriously.